barbarer/py4e-int/_sources/lists/peer_int.rst

    :feedback_d: Try Again.
 After the third pass the sorted part is [10, 20, 30, 40], and the unsorted part is [16, 94, 8, 22].
 The next value in the unsorted part is 16 and the algorithm will place 16 in the correct position in the sorted part.
 Thus, the sorted part becomes [10, 16, 20, 30, 40] and the rest is [94, 8, 22].
 So the whole list is [10, 16, 20, 30, 40, 94, 8, 22].
    :feedback_e: Try Again.
 After the third pass the sorted part is [10, 20, 30, 40], and the unsorted part is [16, 94, 8, 22].
 The next value in the unsorted part is 16 and the algorithm will place 16 in the correct position in the sorted part.
 Thus, the sorted part becomes [10, 16, 20, 30, 40] and the rest is [94, 8, 22].
 So the whole list is [10, 16, 20, 30, 40, 94, 8, 22].

+   The list below reflects the state of the list after 3 passes of insertion sort.
+What will be in the list after the next (fourth) pass?

    .. code-block:: python

       [10, 20, 30, 40, 16, 94, 8, 22]
-      The list above reflects the state of the list after 3 passes of insertion sort.
-What will be the list after the next (fourth) pass?

 .. mchoice:: dz-lecture_33_5
    :practice: T